polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 2. What is its HTTP verb?
 3. Does this endpoint read from a database?
 4. _What_ database is it reading from?
-5. What columns is the endpoint returning?
+5. What columns are the endpoint returning?
 6. If it reads from a database, is it a MySQL or an SQL Server database?
 7. Etc, etc, etc ...